meganz/iOS/Modules/UI/MEGAUI/README.md

 # MEGAUI

 MEGAUI is the foundation module for UI.
-It should include:
-- Color Palette
-- Semantic Color
-- Theme system

 MEGAUI will be used by `MEGASwiftUI` and `MEGAUIKit` modules.